OUR EXPERT

 How to apply for the residence card?

 The process to apply for the card must be initiated within 90 days of entering Spain.
-Here are the steps to manage the tarjeta de residencia:
+Here are the steps to manage the EU family member residence card:

 Step 1: Preparing the official form

 The first necessary document is the official form EX-19.
-This must be correctly completed and signed by the familiar de ciudadano (family member of the citizen).
+This must be correctly completed and signed by the family member of the EU citizen.

 Step 2: Payment of fees